garethgeorge/backrest/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+Note: if you have a question or want discussion please post in the [discussions area](https://github.com/garethgeorge/backrest/wiki).

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.